TephlonDude/n8n-pi/docs/Install.md

 1. Power up your Raspberry Pi

 ## Got to the n8n webpage
-1. Point your browser to http://n8n-pi:5678.
+1. Point your browser to http://n8n-pi:5678 or https://n8n-pi.local.
 If you are lucky and DNS is set up properly on your network, the webpage should pop right up.
-1. In the event that you are not lucky and the web page fails, determine the IP address of your Raspberry Pi and go to http://<IPAddress>:5678 where <IPAddress> is the IP address of your Raspberry Pi
+1. In the event that you are not lucky and the web page fails, determine the IP address of your Raspberry Pi and go to http://(Insert Pi IP Address):5678 where (Insert Pi IP Address) is the IP address of your Raspberry Pi

+>If on the same network as the Pi, you can use the local ip address (usually 10.0.0.XXX)

 # DIY Install
 The DIY installation allows you to get your hands dirty by using the same installation scripts that I do for building the n8n-pi system.
 This way, if you want to customize or tweak your installation, then it's easy to do.
 Simply edit the files from the repository and go from there.